Excel VBA Offset Column (5 Suitable Cases)

 offsetAmount = InputBox("Enter the number of columns to offset:")

-This InputBox takes the desired number of columns to be offset from the user and stores it into the offsetAmount variable.
+This InputBox takes the desired number of columns to be offset from the user and stores it in the offsetAmount variable.

 ActiveCell.Offset(0, offsetAmount).Select

-When this line of code is executed, it sets the active cell to be the cell that is “offsetAmount” columns to the right of the current active cell.
+Sets the active cell to the cell that is “offsetAmount” columns to the right.

 Execution of Code & Viewing Output

-In order to view the output, we run the code.
-An InputBox appears like the image below.
+An InputBox appears like in the image below.

 InputBox to Write the Desired Number of Offset Column